apollo

 Disease/Condition Glossary

 Type 2 diabetes: It is a chronic (long-lasting) condition that keeps the body away from properly utilizing insulin.
-Hence, people affected with type 2 diabetes either do not produce enough insulin, or there is resistance to action of insulin.
+Hence, people affected with type 2 diabetes either do not produce enough insulin or there is resistance to the action of insulin.
 Middle-aged or older are most likely to suffer from type 2 diabetes, so it is also known as adult-onset diabetes.
 Symptoms of type 2 diabetes include increased thirst, frequent urination at night, slow wound healing, increased hunger, fatigue, and blurred vision.
-In some cases, there may be weight gain while in rare cases weight loss may be observed.
-The complication of type 2 diabetes also includes nerve problems, kidney problems, and damaged retina of eyes or blindness, loss of limbs, sexual dysfunction, and increase the chance of heart attack or stroke.
+In some cases, there may be weight gain, while in rare cases, weight loss may be observed.
+The complication of type 2 diabetes also includes nerve problems, kidney problems, damaged retina of eyes or blindness, loss of limbs, sexual dysfunction, and increased chance of heart attack or stroke.

 FAQs

-No, you are not recommended to take ACARBOSE with digoxin (used to treat heart problems) as co-administration of these two medicines may decrease the effectiveness of digoxin by reducing its amount in blood.
-If you are supposed to use these medicines together, you are advised to contact your doctor so that the dose may be adjusted appropriately to use safely.
+No, you are not recommended to take Acarbose with digoxin (used to treat heart problems) as co-administration of these two medicines may decrease the effectiveness of digoxin by reducing its amount in the blood.
+If you are supposed to use these medicines together, you are advised to contact your doctor so that the dose may be adjusted appropriately and used safely.

 Available Medicines for